jyscao/jyscao.github.io/content/posts/05_interface-1.md

-Title: Program to an Interface: Exercise in Cache Removal
+Title: Program to an Interface: An Exercise in Cache Removal
 Date: 2020-12-31
 Modified: 2021-01-02
 Category: Programming